Jowharah/pdsnd_github/README.md

 ### Description
-This project is one of multiple project related to Udacity program "programming for data science". by completing all the project, I'll be able to take the certificate
+This project is one of multiple project related to Udacity program "programming for data science". by completing all the project, I'll be able to take the certificate. during this program I aquire the knoweldege of SQL langugae, python and Git command.

 ### Files used
 bikeshare.py